Task-Oriented Convex Bilevel Optimization with Latent Feasibility

+The latent feasible set of Eq.~\eqref{eq:upper} can be formulated as the minimizers of another optimization model with the task-oriented composite energy:

+where $\psi$, $\varphi$ are also extended-valued convex functions $\mathbb{R}^n\to(-\infty,\infty]$ and $\varphi$ is possibly nonsmooth.
+We will demonstrate in Sec.~\ref{sec:app} how to define $\psi$ and $\varphi$ based on the principled knowledge and/or collected training data for complex tasks in learning and vision communities.
+After this process, we amount to solving the following convex bilevel optimization model (i.e., TOLF):

-From an optimization perspective, we actually utilize the lower-level subproblem Eq.~\eqref{eq:lower} to characterize the feasible region of BIO in Eq.~\eqref{eq:bp}.
+which implicitly integrate two different hierarchies of task information (i.e., $F$ and $\Psi$).
+From an optimization perspective, we actually utilize the lower-level subproblem Eq.~\eqref{eq:lower} to characterize the feasible region of Eq.~\eqref{eq:bp}.
 The main benefit of such strategy is that we can take full advantage of our domain knowledge of the task.
 Indeed, Eq.~\eqref{eq:bp} can be recognized as a specific convex bilevel model.
-However, both upper and lower levels are in general lack of smoothness and strong convexity.
-Thus the existing solution schemes \cite{solodov2007explicit,beck2014first,sabach2017first} no longer admit any theoretical validity.
-In fact, when the upper-level subproblem is in the absence of strong convexity, directly solving Eq.~\eqref{eq:bp} with such latent feasibility is extremely challenging.
+However, both upper and lower levels are in general in lack of smoothness and strong convexity, and thus the existing solution schemes~\cite{solodov2007explicit,beck2014first,sabach2017first} no longer admit any theoretical validity.
+Specifically, when the upper-level subproblem is in the absence of strong convexity, directly solving Eq.~\eqref{eq:bp} with such latent feasibility is extremely challenging.